Mikaela/mikaela.github.io/pages/browser-extensions.markdown

 * `image.animation_mode` to `once` in order to have gifs play once and then stop everywhere (`none` to never have them play).
 * `geo.wifi.uri` to `https://location.services.mozilla.com/v1/geolocate?key=%MOZILLA_API_KEY%` in order to send nearby WiFi networks to Mozilla instead of Google.
 See also [MLS Software](https://wiki.mozilla.org/CloudServices/Location/Software).
+* `network.IDN_show_punycode` to true in order to see punycode instead of UTF-8 in case of spoofing attempt
+* `ui.systemUsesDarkTheme` missing context
+*  `extensions.webextensions.restrictedDomains` - protected domains where extensions aren't allowed
 * `network.security.esni.enabled` to `true` in order to enable encrypted SNI.
     * Requires DoH, see the next section!